Microsoft quietly prepares to avoid spotlight under Biden

 The Trump campaign did not respond to a request for comment.

-Biden campaign spokesman Matt Hill did not comment on the story, but he pointed to an earlier statement shared with Reuters, which said: “Many technology giants and their executives have not only abused their power, but misled the American people, damaged our democracy, and evaded any form of responsibility.
+Biden campaign spokesman Matt Hill did not comment on the story on Friday, but he pointed to an earlier statement shared with Reuters, which said: “Many technology giants and their executives have not only abused their power, but misled the American people, damaged our democracy, and evaded any form of responsibility.
 That ends with a President Biden.”

+Hill said on Monday the campaign does not accept corporate PAC money.

 Microsoft has escaped escalating criticism from Washington lawmakers and probes by regulatory agencies - which has culminated into one of the largest antitrust lawsuits against Alphabet’s Google by the Justice Department.